LunarLogic/rails-girls-submissions/README.md

    To access the admin panel, go to `/admin` and log in to the app through GitHub.
    Then, click "Settings" in the upper-right corner and configure your application.

+### Email setup

+We use [Mandrill](https://mandrillapp.com) to send transactional emails.
+For Mandrill to work properly, you must provide appropriate config through `config/secrets.yml` (`host` and all keys under the `mandrill` namespace).

+`sender_email` under `mandrill` in `config/secrets.yml` is the email address that all emails will be sent from.
+This is different than the contact email you can configure through the settings panel.
+The contact email appears in the reply-to field in the emails.

+Imagine a scenario in which your team uses a Gmail account for communication - you'd like all replies to your email go to that address.
+You can't use Mandrill to send emails from a Gmail account, as Mandrill requires you to configure your domain first and you don't own gmail.com.

+There are two solutions to that problem:

+1. Set `sender_email` to an email under a domain that you configured in Mandrill and set the contact email through the settings panel to your Gmail address.
+The sender email can be set to something like `no-reply@your-domain.com` - only the domain part is important, the account doesn't actually have to exist.
+2. Set `sender_email` to an email under a domain that you configured in Mandrill and add a forward rule which is going to forward all emails from this address to your Gmail address.
+In that case `sender_email` can be equal to the contact email.

+Usually the first solution is easier to set up.

 ## Testing